 The procedures used by CIRT members and other computing support staff (i.e., System Administrators, DCCs and Department Chairs) with regard to security incidents are under the authority and control of the Chief Information Security Officer in CIS.

 The Chief Information Security Officer has the authority to initiate changes in the way electronic traffic flows at the University when emergencies arise, based on approval from the VP of Computing and Information Services.
-Any questions about this requirement can be directed to the Brown University Help Desk (firstname.lastname@example.org or 863-7457).
+Any questions about this requirement can be directed to the Brown University IT Service Center (firstname.lastname@example.org or 863-7457).

 Questions or comments to: ITPolicy@brown.edu